You won't have to be a VIP this summer to receive free admission to 50 of the state's top cultural institutions.

 Free Fun Fridays launched in 2009 with 10 cultural institutions partly to mark the foundation's 20th anniversary.
 But the Highland Street trustees, all family members of the late David J. McGrath Jr., who founded the program, have continued to expand the initiative each summer.
 Last year, the program offered free visits to 36 sites including the Norman Rockwell Museum, Tanglewood and the Berkshire Museum.

 This summer, Free Fun Fridays expanded its partner sites in both Western Massachusetts and Berkshire County, and now has 50 offerings.
-Newcomers in the Berkshires include the Sterling and Francine Clark Art Institute in Williamstown, Hancock Shaker Village in Pittsfield, and the Massachusetts Museum of Contemporary Art
+Newcomers in the Berkshires include the Sterling and Francine Clark Art Institute in Williamstown, Hancock Shaker Village in Pittsfield, and the Massachusetts Museum of Contemporary Art in North Adams.

 "It's a great program.
 It's nice that more organizations in the Berkshires are participating.
 It's nice to be a part of a group of Berkshire attractions," said Katherine Myers, Mass MoCA's director of communications.